awsdocs/amazon-lumberyard-user-guide/doc_source/lua-scripting-ces-api-ui-uitransform2dcomponent.md

 ### MoveCanvasPositionBy<a name="lua-scripting-ces-api-ui-uitransform2dcomponent-movecanvaspositionby"></a>

-Moves this element in canvas space\.
+Moves this element in the canvas space\.

 **Syntax**